Emerson High School (Union City, New Jersey): History

 From 2003 to 2007, the school had a student enrollment that fluctuated slightly above or below 1,500, with a 2003 enrollment of 1,516 and a 2007 enrollment of 1,449.
 Its average class size in 2003 was 17.4 students, compared to a state average of 19.2, while its 2007 class size was 20.7, compared to a state average of 18.8.
 Its 2003 student-faculty ratio was 10.4, compared to a state average of 11.5, while its 2007 student-faculty ratio was 12.4, compared to a state average of 11.0.
-On City-Data, which score schools from 0 (worst) to 100 (best), Emerson High School was given a score of 12, based on 2010 test scores.
+On City-Data, which scores schools from 0 (worst) to 100 (best), Emerson High School was given a score of 12, based on 2010 test scores.
 This compares with a citywide score of 10, a county score of 21 and a state score of 55.
 The school's 2007 graduation rate was 86.1 percent, compared to a state average of 87.9.

 Through the 2007–08 school year, Emerson High School was one of two high schools to serve Union City, along with Union Hill High School.
 The last graduating class for both schools was in June 2008.
 The student bodies of both schools were to merge into the new Union City High School, which is housed in a building on the site of the former Roosevelt Stadium.
 The switch was originally planned for September 2008, but the school was not completed by then, and pending the completion, Union Hill and Emerson became known as the north and south campuses of Union City High School, respectively.
 The new school opened September 3, 2009, with Emerson and Union Hill High Schools converting into middle schools.

 Athletics

-In 1939 Emerson High School's eleven gained first place in the Hudson County scholastic football by defeating St. Michael's High School, 7–6, before 5,500 spectators.
+In 1939, Emerson High School's football team gained first place in the Hudson County scholastic football by defeating St. Michael's High School, 7–6, before 5,500 spectators.
 It was the third straight victory for Emerson and St. Michael's first defeat in eleven games since the start of the 1938 season.

 Emerson High School competed in the Hudson County Interscholastic Athletic Association (HCIAA), which includes private and parochial high schools in Hudson County.
 The league operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).

 The boys basketball team won the 2000 North I, Group III state sectional championship as the sixth seed with wins over Northern Valley Regional High School at Demarest, Pascack Valley High School and Northern Highlands Regional High School to reach the championship game and a 54–51 win over the fifth seed, Fort Lee High School in the championship game played at Passaic County Technical Institute.